 As you can see I had studied it, burning it into my head.
 I remember pegging it out so it flew a few meters (yards) up, and me lying underneath just watching as the wings rotated, lifting the plane so it flew above me.

 I remember my brothers kite loosing a wing when he flew it from a cliff over the ocean, and my own just wearing out from constant use.
-Since then I have been looking for the kite.
+Since then I have been looking for these kites.
 (Found it, see below)

-They list in their online catalog the toy plane kite I remembered so well. right down to the same colors.
+They list in their online catalog the toy plane kite I remembered so well.
+Right down to the exact same colors.
 It is 64cm wing span with and 29cm length, and comes with its own flying line.

 |A manufacturer of flying toys in Canada and was very surprised when they found the above pictures of the kite made in Germany.
 It looks very similar to their own product.|

 The Canadian Aero Kite is available via their web site www.aerokite.ca